JulioPDX/ansible_fhrp/README.md

 ## Purpose

-I was recently going through the IP services chapter of the CCNP ENCOR book and it really sparked my interested in automating HSRP and VRRP configurations.
-Ive taken the previous CCNP exams and I saw this as a way to stay fresh and keep on labbing as they say.

-In this exercise I will look into automating HSRP (Cisco) and VRRP.
-These two protocols can be used to add redundancy to first hop (gateway) addresses.
+I was recently going through the IP services chapter of the CCNP ENCOR book and I wanted to take a shot at automating HSRP/VRRP configurations.
+These two protocols can be used to add redundancy to first hop addresses.
 From a protocol standpoint and configuration wise they are very similar.
 Something to call out is that VRRP has preemption enabled by default and some terms are different.
 Active/Standby for HSRP and Master/Backup for VRRP.

 ## Prerequisites

 1. Ansible ≤ 2.9
-2. Lab to automate the things
+2. Access to Cisco CML, GNS3, EVE-NG or some other technology for labbing
 3. Validate Ansible control machine has access to nodes

 I have a few basic configurations done in this lab.
 For example, my Ansible control machine has access to the two nodes acting as distribution switches.
 I have enabled a tracking command for our lab (DS1 --> IOSv RTR).
-This track is just checking the Up/Down status of the interface connected to our upstream router. `track 1 interface GigabitEthernet0/2 line-protocol`
+This track is just checking the Up/Down status of the interface connected to our upstream router. `track 1 interface GigabitEthernet0/2 line-protocol`.
+Trunk interfaces between DS1, DS2, and Access switch are configured as well.

 ## Project Structure